Travels in Kenya

-We left Kisumu at eight am instead of the scheduled seven, a delay which earned M’Bugua a mouthful.
+We left Kisumu at eight in the morning instead of the scheduled seven, a delay which earned M’Bugua a mouthful.
 He must have been chafing under this as I tried to get some shuteye in the Nissan pickup.
 The evening before had been a bit of a drunken affair – Kenya’s rightly famed Tusker Beer, quaffed between bites of Nyama Choma – fire-roasted meat and French fries.
-At the Sunset Hotel where one could see a glorious sunset over Lake Victoria.
-M’Bugua, like most Kenyans, loved nothing more than beer, nyama choma and French fries.
+From here one could see a glorious sunset over Lake Victoria.

-We had just left Kisumu behind and entered open bush country when through the corner of my half-closed eyes, I saw M’Bugua swerve sharply left.
-The Nissan pickup ground to a halt.
+A few miles out of Kisumu we entered open bush country.
+Through the corner of my half-closed eyes , I saw M’Bugua swerve sharply left and the Nissan pickup ground to a halt.
 We were suddenly surrounded by four men.
-One carried a stengun, another a handgun, one an incongruous, large transistor radio (obviously from another robbery), the fourth with his hands nonchalantly in his pockets.
+One carried a stengun, another a handgun, one an incongruously large transistor radio (obviously from another robbery) and the fourth with his hands nonchalantly in his pockets.

 Some fifteen minutes later, the handgun said something in Kiswahili to M’Bugua.
 This started a conversation that carried on for nearly two hours.
 During this time, we were driven around, clueless as to our whereabouts in our confined, sightless surroundings.
 Finally the pickup halted.
 Our captors jumped out.
 We found ourselves in the middle of a sugarcane plantation with high crop all around.
-Ideal for hiding two bodies.
-Rotting, lying in the sun, hidden by the cane till cutting season.
-By which time, identification would be impossible.
+Ideal for hiding two bodies, I thought.
+Rotting, lying in the sun, hidden by the cane till cutting season by which time, identification would be near impossible.

 My clothes bag and briefcase were being rifled through.
-Only a few articles attracted attention – a pullover, a tie (which the stengun put on immediately), my briefcase.
-Amazingly, all my papers and chequebook were put neatly into the clothes bag.
-After further discussion in Kiswahili, we were back in the pickup in our original places.
+Only a few articles attracted attention – a pullover,my briefcase and a tie which the stengun put on immediately.
+Amazingly, all my papers and cheque book were put neatly into the clothes bag.
+After further discussion in Kiswahili between the four, we were back in the pickup in our original places.

 After a while, from the sound of the tyres, we could make out we were back on tarmac.
 Suddenly, the pickup accelerated.
-As suddenly, the vehicle spun around and we were headed back in the direction from where we had come.
-For a moment, I thought we had chanced upon a police barrier and bullets would start flying about soon.
+The vehicle spun around and we were headed back in the direction from where we had come.
+For a moment, it seemed we had chanced upon a police barrier and bullets would start flying about soon.
 There was a loud screeching of brakes.
 We ground to a halt and both our captors jumped out.
 Only then could we see and understand what the commotion was about.
 A white Toyota Corolla with two terrified blacks stood surrounded by our abductors.

-The two men were quickly divested of their wallets and watches, the keys of our pickup thrown some distance, our abductors boarded the Toyota and were off in a white blaze.
-Relieved at this unexpected turn of events, we retrieved the keys, dropped the men who happened to be insurance salesmen, to the nearby Muhoroni Police Station to report the loss of their car.
+The two men were quickly divested of their wallets and watches.
+The keys of our pickup were thrown some distance away.
+Our abductors boarded the Toyota and were off in a white blaze.
+Hugely relieved at this unexpected turn of events, we retrieved the keys, dropped the men who happened to be insurance salesmen, to the nearby Muhoroni Police Station.
 We were relatively fortunate having lost, apart from money and a few belongings, nothing more than some hair which must have fallen off from the tension.